 “Freedom without organization of work would be useless.
 The child left free without means of work would go to waste. … The organization of the work, therefore is the cornerstone of this new structure of goodness; but even that organization would be in vain without the liberty to make use of it, and without freedom for the expansion of all those energies which spring from the satisfaction of the child’s highest activities.
 (Dr. Montessori’s Own Handbook, 1923) [Emphasis in the original]

 Now, not all of these ideas were new.
-Steiner (the founder of Waldorf education) and Froebel, like Montessori, also raised concerns with the factory model of education, and offered new models.
+History shows that Steiner (the founder of Waldorf education) and Froebel, like Montessori, also raised concerns with the factory model of education, and offered new models.